huggingface/transformers/docs/source/benchmarks.rst

 By default, the `time` and the `required memory` for `inference` are benchmarked.
 In the example output above the first two sections show the result corresponding to `inference time` and `inference memory`.
 In addition, all relevant information about the computing environment, `e.g.` the GPU type, the system, the library versions, etc... are printed out in the third section under `ENVIRONMENT INFORMATION`.
-This information can optionally be saved in a `.csv` file when adding the argument :obj:`save_to_csv=True` to :obj:`PyTorchBenchmarkArguments` and :obj:`TensorflowBenchmarkArguments` respectively.
+This information can optionally be saved in a `.csv` file when adding the argument :obj:`save_to_csv=True` to :class:`~transformers.PyTorchBenchmarkArguments` and :class:`~transformers.TensorFlowBenchmarkArguments` respectively.
 In this case, every section is saved in a separate `.csv` file.
 The path to each `.csv` file can optionally be defined via the argument data classes.

 Instead of benchmarking pre-trained models via their model identifier, `e.g.` `bert-base-uncased`, the user can alternatively benchmark an arbitrary configuration of any available model class.